akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Nay, child, what do **you** want?”

-Beatrice remembered the family during the cart ride, the mother's care.
+Beatrice remembered the family during the cart ride, the mother’s care.

 She recalled her mother’s words about her father: “*A man’s character shows in small things.
 Watch how he treats those who can do nothing for him.
 For that is the man you must live with.*”